The Post-Singularity World

 To make sure we detect these security vulnerabilities in organisation before attackers exploit them, we need to make sure that security researchers at these organisations have early access to the AI tools that become commercially available to potential adversaries several months in the future.
 If the most advanced models are available on the open market already, while defensive infrastructure still runs on older generations, the technology gap itself becomes a strategic vulnerability.

-Encouragingly, some of this groundwork is already being laid.
 Anthropic has indicated that its new Mythos model will be made available to a select group of organizations including AWS, Apple, Broadcom, Cisco, CrowdStrike, Google, JPMorgan Chase, the Linux Foundation, Microsoft, NVIDIA, and Palo Alto Networks to strengthen the security of their critical software, before their new model will be made available to the public.

 This kind of structured, high-trust access is a promising model for how frontier AI capabilities can be released responsibly, rather than calling for development to halt, it ensures the most capable tools reach defenders first.

-Under the EU AI Act, the most advanced general-purpose AI models are classified as posing “systemic risk” if their training exceeded an arbitrary compute thresholds of 10^25 FLOPS.
-The development of these models is then subject to additional obligations, including mandatory risk assessments, adversarial testing, cybersecurity safeguards, and incident reporting.
+One the training process fo a model goes over this threshold, the development of such a models is then subject to additional obligations, including mandatory risk assessments, adversarial testing, cybersecurity safeguards, and incident reporting.

 While the Act does reflects a growing recognition that frontier AI systems require structured oversight proportional to their potential impact, what is still missing is a formal mechanism to ensure that defenders systematically receive access ahead of adversaries.